jasethomson/SGT-jt/README.md

     - displayAllStudents - show all the student records from the model on the display area
     - displayAverage - have the model calculate the average and display that average

+##### startup instructions
+- start at v.5
+- make a new branch v.75
+- perform work on v.75
+- do a pull request for v.75

 ## Version 1.0
 #### Description
 Version 1.0 picks up where 0.5 left off.
 You will now be populating records from a database via the LearningFuze SGT API.
 This version will only be pulling entries, you will not be adding anything to the database for this version.
 You should still be able to add entries locally as you did before.